kasif-zisan/InterviewPrepApp/README.md

-a project for cse347 (section 1, fall 2022) of East West University, Bangladesh.
+A project for Information System Design and Analysis (CSE347) (section 1, fall 2022) course of East West University, Bangladesh.